compose-spec/compose-spec/spec.md

 ### pid

-`pid` sets the PID mode for container created by Compose implemetnation.
+`pid` sets the PID mode for container created by Compose implementation.
 Supported values are platform specific

 ### ports